GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 A perfect asesmbly would have %MMC be zero, while a higher fraction indicates the assembly has collapsed some of these multi-copy genes.
 Additionally, you can look at the presence (or absence!) of expected single-copy genes in order to check gene completeness of the assembly.

 The output will be a tab-delimed list of metrics and the value of that metric for the reference and for your given assembly.
-The line **full_sgl** gives the number of single-copy genes present in the reference and your assembly -- if these numbers are off-balanced, then you might have false duplications, which are also pointed out on the **full_dup** line.
+The line **full_sgl** gives the number of single-copy genes present in the reference and your assembly&mdash;if these numbers are off-balanced, then you might have false duplications, which are also pointed out on the **full_dup** line.
 For the multi-copy genes, you can look at **dup_cnt** to see the number of multi-copy genes in the reference and see how many of those genes are still multi-copy in your assembly.
 You can then use these values to calculate %MMC via the formula `1 - (dup_cnt asm / dup_cnt ref)`.

 Let's try running asmgene on `haplotype1` and `haplotype2` from the pre-baked Verkko trio assemblies.